mark-hahn/basecamp/README.md

 ## Usage

 The basecamp wrapper module interface follows the Basecamp api [documentation](https://github.com/37signals/bcx-api) closely.
 Refer to the api document for help understanding the commands.
-The wrapper module command constants follow the documentation headings (see the `req` method below).
+The wrapper module command constants follow the documentation headings (see the `project.req` method below).

 Three classes are available.